 Hence, webmasters typically include LSI keywords in their content to improve their chances of ranking.
 There are a few benefits to using LSI keywords.

 Firstly, it prevents you from being penalized by the search engine itself.
-Using the same keywords over and over again in your content will make the search engine think that you’re stuffing keyword, which tells Google you’re just trying to rank instead of providing value to the users.
+Using the same keywords over and over again in your content will make the search engine think that you’re stuffing keywords, which tells Google you’re just trying to rank instead of providing value to the users.

 Next, it does not bore the users as well.
 It makes your content nice for the readers to read.
-It will increase their time on page and satisfaction, which means they will visit your page more often in the future.
+It will increase their time-on-page and satisfaction, which means they will visit your page more often in the future.